gscoon/proton_reputation/1-Communicate.md

 2. Once you've got a high degree of certainty that the senders are who they say they are, how do you rate the likelihood of the senders' message being spam?
 (Reputation)

 Traditional spam fighting systems rely on tracking lists of IP addresses.
 Each IP address is associated with an email server.
 You can use lists to track good IP addressed (ie Those that are unlikely to produce spam) and other lists that track bad IP addresses (i.e. Those likely to produce spam).
-The challenge with these lists is that
+The challenges with this approach are

 * they have to be manually updated
 * it assumes email servers maintain the same IP address (not the case!)